 - For which all instruction was conducted in English

-- That were completed as a result of total of at least two academic years (92 weeks) study
+- That was completed as a result of total of at least two academic years (92 weeks) study

-- That were completed in a total of at least 16 calendar months
+- That was completed in a total of at least 16 calendar months

 - That have been undertaken while you were in Australia as the holder of a visa authorizing you to study.